quanteda/quanteda/cran-comments.md

 None (on macOS Sierra 10.12.6).

-None from the results of testing on win-builder.r-project.org.
+Only this from the results of testing on win-builder.r-project.org:

+* checking installed package size ...
+NOTE installed size is  5.4Mb sub-directories of 1Mb or more: libs   3.1Mb

 ## Downstream dependencies